 Plates can also strike

 and slip, i.e., rub together along the fault lines

 (faults are surface manifestations, often visible on the

 cause considerable earthquakes.
 The San Andreas Fault is

 one example of strike-slip movement.
 One-half of

 California is moving north, and the other south, as two

 plates slide past each other.
 Western California will one

 day be off the coast of Alaska, which is fine with me.

-(Note: There is a fortunate item called "afterslip," movement along a
+(Note: There is a fortunate item called "afterslip,"

-surface quake, but dissipates energy.)
+perceived surface quake, but dissipates energy.)

 This relatively new theory of "plate tectonics" is a beautiful one, because it explains so much at once, which is what good science is supposed to do.
 The theory takes sea-floor spreading, continental drift, mountain building, earthquakes and volcanic activity and ties them together.
 Indeed, the theory explains why the continents exist at all.
 Without plate tectonics creating rock piles, most of our planet would erode below sea level in a few tens of millions of years.

 by the H.M.S.
 Challenger in the late 1800s, refining a